openai/universe-starter-agent/README.md

 environments and the agent on the same EC2/Azure region.
 Other configurations tend to have greater lag.

-To keep track of your lag, look for the phrase `reaciton_time` in stdout.
+To keep track of your lag, look for the phrase `reaction_time` in stdout.
 If you run both the agent and the environment on nearby machines on the cloud, your `reaction_time` should be as low as 40ms.
 The `reaction_time` statistic is printed to stderr because we wrap our